laluz742/node-red-contrib-nspanel-lui/docs/page-node-entities.md

 # Entities Page Nodes

-Like the [Grid Page](./page-node-grid.md) node, the Entities Page Node offers a list view for the up to 6 configured elements.
+Like the [Grid Page](./page-node-grid.md) node, the Entities Page Node offers a view for the up to 6 configured elements, but in list view providing additonal information about the state.

 ## Configuration